 Blog your way to a better career (the sequel)

 I’ve blogged a lot.
 I’ve been online a long time.
 I’ve blogged extensively about finding a job online.
 What I have to say should be taken with a grain of salt probably with a boulder.
 I had far from an ideal experience as a Grad student.
-First off by way of the Church of the Customer blog comes this post on Word of Mouth Marketing for Graduate Students.
-Having done a graduate degree albeit an MBA, I can say that I did a lot of what is advised and my experience doing my MBA was the worst of my life.
+First off by way of the Church of the Customer blog came a post on Word of Mouth Marketing for Graduate Students, which is no longer online in 2024.
+Having done a graduate degree albeit an MBA, I can say that I did a lot of what was advised and my experience doing my MBA was the worst of my life.

 Here are Diane Cline’s top ten tips, plus my snide comments:

-6. Be remarkable.
+- Be remarkable.
 I was certainly that.
 People will never forget some of the things I said and did, doubly so if they use Google.
 I’ll never forget Marlene Lau.
 I’m still haunted by her and other classmates’ faces in my nightmares.
-I still suffer panic attacks when I see them or even people who look like them…
+I still suffer panic attacks when I see them or even people who look like them.

 I don’t know if I should thank Miss Cline for giving me an opportunity to link to so many of my 600 plus blog postings, or if she’d be happy to learn that her article brought back so many painful memories.